First time in Church?

 Can I bring the kids?

 Yes!
 Children are very welcome – and we have activities just for them.
-Have a look on our website to find out more
+There's a safe and friendly soft creche area in church which you can use during the service.
+Have a look on our website to find out more.

 How long will the service be?

 It depends what kind of service it is.
 Usually just over an hour, sometimes a little longer.
-‘All age’ services, where the children stay in church, are a little shorter.
+‘All age’ services, where the children stay in with us, are a little shorter.

 Can I leave if I want to?

-Obviously we hope you will want to stay – but of course you may get up and leave at any point if you wish.
+Obviously we hope you'll want to stay – but of course you may get up and leave at any point if you wish.

 Do I need to bring anything?